-Fall 2018 OUTINGS:
+FALL 2018 OUTINGS:

-Each canoe will paddle out to Lake Pontchartrain and back with stops to discuss the natural and cultural history of the area.All equipment and canoes are provided.
-Each Saturday morning excursion lasts 2-3 hours, beginning at 9:00 am.
-Participants must be prepared to paddle for 2-3 hours.
-There is no current, and occasionally you may need to paddle into the wind.
-Participants should be dressed for an outdoor activity and plan on paddling for the majority of the trip.
+Each canoe will paddle out to Lake Pontchartrain and back with stops to discuss the natural and cultural history of the area.
+Each Saturday morning excursion begins at 9:00am and lasts 2-3 hours.
+Participants should be dressed for an outdoor activity and be prepared to paddle for up to two to three hours on flatwater (no current) and occasionally you may need to paddle into the wind.
+The group will make several stops to discuss the natural and cultural history.

 From I-12: Take Exit #74 (LA Hwy 434).
 Go south (towards Lacombe) on Hwy 434 till you hit U.S. 190.
 Turn right (towards Mandeville) and go 4.7 miles to Cane Bayou and cross the bridge over the bayou.